rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 parameter to the `should_panic` attribute.
 The test harness will make sure that the failure message contains the provided text.
-For example, consider the modified code for `Guess` in Listing 11-9 where the `new` function panics with different messages depending on whether the value was too small or too large:
+For example, consider the modified code for `Guess` in Listing 11-9 where the `new` function panics with different messages depending on whether the value is too small or too large:

 <span class="filename">Filename: src/lib.rs</span>